Already have labs? Get a free clinical review Upload now

 If your real goal is to feel confident and have reliable erections, the best plan is structured evaluation and targeted treatment.
 Work with a licensed clinician who follows evidence-based guidance (such as AUA and Endocrine Society recommendations) and monitors labs and symptoms over time.

-- Start with the right testing, on the right schedule: Ask for a complete men’s hormone and sexual health workup, not just one total testosterone level.
-Testing should include at minimum total testosterone, free testosterone, LH, and estradiol.
-Estradiol is an estrogen that men make from testosterone, and it can rise during treatment and affect sexual function.
+1. Start with the right testing, on the right schedule: Ask for a complete men’s hormone and sexual health workup, not just one total testosterone level.
+Testing should include total testosterone, directly measured free testosterone by equilibrium dialysis plus LC-MS/MS, LH, and FSH on two separate morning blood draws.
+A Veedma style panel also includes CBC, comprehensive metabolic panel, and PSA for men 40 and older, with estradiol, prolactin, TSH, vitamin D, and lipids added when clinically indicated.
+Estradiol is an estrogen that men make from testosterone, and it can matter during treatment and monitoring.
 Also evaluate common ED drivers such as metabolic health and cardiovascular risk.
 According to the Endocrine Society clinical practice guideline, men on testosterone therapy require ongoing monitoring to balance benefits and side effects, including hormone conversion patterns.[4]

 Myth vs fact

-“If I boost testosterone, my penis will grow.”
+Myth: “If I boost testosterone, my penis will grow.

-“A bigger flaccid penis means a bigger erect penis.”
+Myth: “A bigger flaccid penis means a bigger erect penis.

-“If my penis looks smaller, it must be low testosterone.”
+Myth: “If my penis looks smaller, it must be low testosterone.

-“TRT is the best first step for every man with symptoms.”
+Myth: “TRT is the best first step for every man with symptoms.

 Fact: Outcomes vary and gains are often modest.
 Surgery is usually best reserved for specific medical indications and should be discussed with a urologist experienced in sexual medicine.